Xpost2000/cranklang/README.md

 ## Example programs

-In the repository there are a few sample programs.
-Some of them are implementation of classic games.
-Likely Pong and Space Invaders, since the programming language is the main project.
-Not the games.

-The games will require additional dependencies such as raylib or SDL2.
+In the repository there are some test programs, although there is one serious example program.

+In ```ExamplePong```, there is a two player game of Pong implemented in Crank with the help of [raylib](https://github.com/raysan5/raylib).
+The game tries to use as many features of the language as possible, and uses multiple files.

+Since Crank doesn't include operating system awareness right now, building file expects Windows for now.
+Although since Crank internally compiles to C++ it should be very easy to figure out how to change the build file to work on other operating systems.

 ## Usage